Engineering: System Design, DevOps & Languages

 Database Technologies & Data Storage

 Data storage decisions impact application performance, scalability, and complexity.
-Understanding SQL vs NoSQL trade-offs, caching strategies, and database scaling patterns is essential for data science and backend engineering roles.
+SQL vs NoSQL trade-offs, caching strategies, and database scaling patterns come up constantly in data science and backend engineering roles.

 Database & Storage Technologies